Manufacturers Hanover Corporation: Troubles

 Manufacturers Hanover Corporation headquarters from 1981 on were at 270 Park Avenue in Midtown Manhattan, between 47th and 48th Streets; kept as the headquarters of successor companies through JPMorgan Chase.

-The stock price for Manufacturers Hanover began to fall precipitously during 1984, in large part because the bank was exposed on nearly $7 billion of loans to Central and South America, in particular to Mexico, Venezuela, Brazil, and especially Argentina.

-In addition, MHT followed a "lending banking" model where instead of investment banking it made traditional short-term loans to corporate customers, but those customers were instead increasingly borrowing via the commercial paper market.
+The stock price for Manufacturers Hanover began to fall precipitously during 1984, in large part because the bank was exposed to nearly $7 billion of loans to Central and South America, in particular to Mexico, Venezuela, Brazil, and especially Argentina.
+In addition, MHT followed a "lending banking" model where instead of investment banking, it made traditional short-term loans to corporate customers, but those customers were instead increasingly borrowing via the commercial paper market.
 A rumor in global financial markets that MHT was having trouble meeting its daily funding requirements proved false but nonetheless shook confidence in the bank.

-Beginning in 1985, McGillicuddy staged three years' worth of internal cost reductions, layoffs, and operational reorganizations, in an effort to stave off the need to be acquired or to receive a federal bailout.
-The Washington Post characterized the effort as "Manny Hanny dust[ing] off after a nasty fall".
+Beginning in 1985, McGillicuddy staged three years' worth of internal cost reductions, layoffs, and operational reorganizations to stave off the need to be acquired or to receive a federal bailout.
+The Washington Post characterized the effort as "Manny Hanny dust[ing] off after a nasty fall."

 Around 1987, the bank bought some of the branches of Dollar Dry Dock Savings Bank.
 In 1991, it bought the New York City branches of the failed Goldome.
 By 1988, Manufacturers Hanover had fallen to being the nation's sixth-largest bank, or sometimes seventh-largest.

-As of the second quarter of 1990, Manufacturers Hanover had 19,721 full-time equivalent employees.
+Manufacturers Hanover employed 19,721 full-time equivalent workers in the second quarter of 1990.

 By 1991, Manufacturers Hanover was the ninth-largest bank company in the United States and had $61.3 billion in assets.
 It had over $39 billion in deposits across 228 branches and some 18,400 employees in total.
 Of those branches, 141 were in New York City, 32 on Long Island, 24 in nearby upstate counties, and 31 in further upstate New York.
 The last group of those were centered in Albany, Syracuse, Rochester, and Buffalo.

-It was one of the largest and oldest banks in the United States, and as such it was one of the most recognized bank names in the country.
+It was one of the largest and oldest banks in the United States, and as such, it was one of the most recognized bank names in the country.

 However, it was suffering financially due to the series of non-performing loans to developing nations.
 In addition, MHT had been trying to lower its exposure to real estate since the mid-1980s, but still in the new decade some $385 million of their $3.5 billion in commercial property loans were considered delinquent.
-Real estate figures who were struggling to repay their loans included Peter S. Kalikow, Donald J. Trump, and William Zeckendorf Jr.

-The general economic environment for banks was also affected by the early 1990s recession.
+Real estate figures who were struggling to repay their loans included Peter S. Kalikow, Donald Trump, and William Zeckendorf Jr. The general economic environment for banks was also affected by the early 1990s recession.